Democratic Party of Turkmenistan: Election results

 Turkmenistan elects on the national level a head of state - the president - and a legislature.
 Elections in Turkmenistan have been widely criticised for being completely fraudulent and attempting to give an appearance of legitimacy to what is in reality a dictatorship.

 Presidential elections

 The last presidential election was held in 2022.

 Legislative elections

 The Assembly is a 125-member legislative body officially led by the president of Turkmenistan.
-The DPT, not unlike every other facet of political life in Turkmenistan, holds a majority of seats, with accusations that the "multi-party system" established in the early 2010s only consists of parties loyal to the DPT.
-The last election for the assembly was held in 2018.
+The DPT, not unlike every other facet of political life in Turkmenistan, holds a majority of seats, with accusations that the multi-party system established in the early 2010s only consists of bloc parties, nominally independent but loyal to the DPT.
+The last election for the assembly was held in 2023.